trubrics/trubrics-sdk/examples/feedback/flask/README.md

 # Collect feedback from a Flask app

-The following example shows how you can integrate Trubrics feedback directly in to your Flask application.
+The following example shows how you can integrate Trubrics feedback directly into your Flask application.
 We will be using Flask templates to render a UI (with HTML & CSS) that displays some different feedback types that you can collect and save to Trubrics.

 ## Install
 Install Trubrics & Flask to your virtual environment with